Viktoryia2035/SunPosition/README.md

 ## Task 5
 1. Add a POST method to work with a list of parameters (passed in the request body) for bulk operations, organize the service using Java 8 (Stream API, lambda expressions).
 2. Unit test coverage by >80% (business logic).
 ***

+## Task 6
+1. Add a service for counting requests to the main service.
+The counter must be implemented as a separate class, access to which must be synchronized.
+2. Using jmeter/postman or any other means, configure the load test and make sure that the request counter is working correctly under heavy load.
+***

 ## HTTP requests